 The magnet attracts and ‘pulls’ on the metal track rails.
 The amount of ‘pull’ depends on the strength of the magnet and the distance between the magnet and the rails.
-Some older Scalextric START and Super-Resistant models were fitted with stronger magnets, but the magnets in all the current standard cars are quite uniform, with plus-or-minus 10% variation.
+Some older Scalextric START and Super-Resistant models were fitted with stronger magnets, but the magnets in most of the current standard cars are quite uniform, with plus-or-minus 10% variation.

 Despite similar magnet strength, different models can have very different magnetic downforce.
 This depends on how close the Magnet Pocket is to the track.
 The bigger the gap, the less downforce.

 All modern Scalextric cars have the magnet just in front of the rear axle to add grip to the rear wheels.
 Of course, if the rear of the car drifts and the magnet is no longer over the metal rails, magnetic downforce is lost and the car spins out, flips over or flies off into the scenery.
 That ‘all-or-nothing’ feature is one of the least attractive things about strong magnatraction and can lead to damaging high-speed impacts, broken rear wings, smashed windscreens and frayed tempers.